DASL — Data-Addressed Structures & Links

 - python-libipld (Python): a Python wrapper around Rust, focused on the ATmosphere.

-libipld (Rust): fast Rust implementation, extracted
+- ipld-core (Rust): fast Rust implementation.

-project. - rust_cid_npm (Rust): Fast and tiny rust library, CLI tool, and npm package to generate CIDs without a full IPFS client.
+- rust_cid_npm (Rust): Fast and tiny rust library, CLI tool, and npm package to generate CIDs without a full IPFS client.

 - Kubo/Boxo (Go): the Swiss-Army chainsaw of all things IPFS.